dh256git/spinner/index.md

 listOfIcons: [["fas fa-pencil-alt", ""], ["fas fa-compass", ""], ["fa-solid fa-handshake", ""], ["fa-solid fa-person-chalkboard", ""]]
 ---

-## Why trust us with your research and innovation?
+## Why trust us with your research and innovation

-Because we are trustworthy.
 Insert value proposition here.

 {% include global/cover-image.html image="founders-cover.jpg" alt="Daniel and Danielle are photographed in the UK Parliament.
 They are wearing smart clothing.
 A guide dog is sitting in front of them.
 In the background multiple signs are visible, such as logos of University College London, World Health Organisation, and GDI Hub.
 Other signs read 'AT changes lives' and 'Launching the Global Report on Assistive Technology'." %}